dotanuki-labs/norris/README.md

 Please note that an online emulator is required in order to run this script sucessfully.
 I recommend the following AVD configuration : `api-28/google-apis` with `pixel` device profile (the same used on CI)

+Local builds **require JDK11**, since this project compiles against Java11 bytecode.

-Local builds should run just fine over JDK8 or JDK11 (recommended).
-In addition to that, this project should work just fine with the [latest stable release of Android Studio](https://developer.android.com/studio/releases).
+In addition to that, this project should work just fine with the [latest stable release of Android Studio](https://developer.android.com/studio/releases), ie, 7.x.z (Artic Fox) or newer.

 ## Credits